Accessing CephRDS with Python (boto3)

 Code Example

 Below is a standard Python snippet to connect to your CephRDS bucket, list its contents, and upload a file.
-The crucial step is overriding the default AWS endpoint_url with our UCR endpoint.
+Because CephRDS is a private, on-premise cloud, it handles routing differently than standard AWS.

 import boto3